If you’ve been following along, you know that I’m on a mission to redefine marketing. I wrote allll about this newfound calling a few weeks ago here.

 And finally, permission to go in that direction, no matter what others say we should do.

-So that’s what I’ve set out to develop.
+So that’s what I’ve developed.
 A deep conversation, designed to connect you – the real you, the you that naturally shows up in the world – to your marketing strategy.

 The feel-good kind of strategy.

 The kind that shows your ideal client who you really are and helps them to know they can trust you to take care of them.